-Last week, I met with Sandra Grannum, Chief of the Legal Recruitment Bureau, and Abbe Ross, Director of Recruitment Operations, Legal Recruitment Bureau, to learn more about their office, the work that the Attorney General does, and their hiring process.
+Back in 2016, I met with Sandra Grannum, Chief of the Legal Recruitment Bureau, and Abbe Ross, Director of Recruitment Operations, Legal Recruitment Bureau, to learn more about their office, the work that the Attorney General does, and their hiring process.

 What the New York Attorney General Does